GREEN LIVING

 7. Solar Lanterns

 It’s a great idea.
 Use the light during the day to store energy for use at night.
 There are many options available but the Mpowerd Luci inflatable solar light is one of the most popular for camping.
-It also comes in many versions including color-changing ones and others that softly glow like a candle.
+It also comes in many versions including color-changing ones and others that softly glow like candle.

 Check out this review by Laura Hughes on She Explores.